h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 In a while loop it does this:
 - Prints the menu
 - Receives our input which is the choice and converts it to an integer
-- If we choose 1, it decrements idx by 1, checks if it's less than 0, and sets idx to 0 if true.
+- Option 1: decrements idx by 1, checks if it's less than 0, and sets idx to 0 if true.
-- If we choose 2, it increments idx by 1, checks if it's greater than 255, and sets idx to 0 if true.
+- Option 2: it increments idx by 1, checks if it's greater than 255, and sets idx to 0 if true.
+- Option 3: increments the current value of `steer` specified at `idx` by 22
+- Option 4: increments the current value of `steer` specified at `idx` by 100
+- Option 5: increments the current value of `steer` specified at `idx` by 15
+- Option 6: decrements the current value of `steer` specified at `idx` by 9
+- Option 7: creates a new mapping in the virtual address space of the calling process with read, write, and execute permissions using a call to mmap